Thank you for your interest. We are no longer accepting applications for the 2020 season. Please check back in 2021.

-Are you a high school or college student who loves the outdoors and want to gain experience in gardening or conservation work, all while getting paid?
-Build your resume and gain real-world skills in agriculture or outdoor recreation and conservation by applying for one of Steep Rock Association’s 2019 summer internship programs: Judea Garden Intern or Van Sinderen Conservation Intern.
+Are you a high school or college student who wants to gain experience in gardening, conservation, or non-profit administration?
+Build your resume and gain real-world skills by applying for one of Steep Rock Association’s 2020 summer internship programs: Judea Garden Internship, Van Sinderen Conservation Internship, or Administrative Internship.

 Judea Garden Internship

-The Judea Garden, a Steep Rock Association community project, is offering two paid summer internship positions from July 1 through August 24, 2019.
-Now in its eleventh season, the Judea Garden has grown, harvested, and distributed over 30,000 pounds of fresh produce to members of our community with limited financial resources through local food banks, senior centers, and social service agents.
+The Judea Garden, a Steep Rock Association community project, is offering two paid summer internship positions from June 29 through August 22, 2020.
+Now in its twelfth season, the Judea Garden has grown, harvested, and distributed over 36,000 pounds of fresh produce to members of our community with limited financial resources through local food banks, senior centers, and social service agents.

 This is an excellent opportunity for a high school or college student to gain a deeper understanding of sustainable agriculture and current food issues.
-Interns will identify and control insects and diseases, identify weeds and their properties, use succession harvesting through planting for fall crops, harvest and distribute foods, and participate in all garden tasks.
-At the end of the summer season, interns will present or share what they have learned to the local community as part of our Open Garden Day on August 24.
+Interns will identify and control insects and diseases, identify weeds and their properties, use succession harvesting through planting for fall crops, harvest and distribute foods, and participate in an assortment of other garden tasks.
+At the end of the summer season, interns will present or share what they have learned to the local community as part of our Open Garden Day on August 22.

-Applicants must be either high school students (16 years old by end of summer) or college students (including class of 2019) and be available to work 20 hours/week in a food bank garden located in Washington, Connecticut.
-Compensation is $10.10 per hour.
+Applicants must be either high school students (16 years old by end of summer) or college students (including class of 2020) and be available to work 20 hours/week in a food bank garden located in Washington, Connecticut.
+Compensation is $11.00 per hour.
 For more information, please contact Denise Arturi at email@example.com or by phone at (860) 868-9131.
 Interested applicants may apply by filling out this Application.
-These positions are partially funded through the generous support of the Washington Garden Club.

 Van Sinderen Conservation Internship

-Conservation interns will spend most of their time in the field, working both independently and with SRA staff to complete a wide variety of projects across SRA’s 2,400 acres of preserved land and 40 miles of trails.
+Conservation Interns will spend most of their time in the field, working both independently and with SRA staff to complete a wide variety of projects across SRA’s 2,500 acres of preserved land and 40 miles of trails.
 Projects include: wildlife habitat improvement, stream surveys, invasive species removal, biodiversity studies, trail maintenance and construction, pruning, blazing, campsite prep and more.
-In addition, the Conservation Intern will oversee and complete a capstone conservation project.
-At the end of the summer season, the intern will share his/her experience via a short article or photographic document.
+In addition, the Conservation Interns will jointly oversee and complete a capstone conservation project.
+At the end of the summer season, the Interns will share their experience via a short article or photographic document.
 This is a tremendous opportunity to experience all aspects of working in a small non-profit land trust.
-Want to learn more?
-Check out this article from Karlie Neuhausser, SRA’s 2018 Van Sinderen Intern, to get a feel for the day-to-day.
+To get a better sense of the day-to-day, check out this article from 2019 Van Sinderen Conservation Intern Jack Roush.

-Start and end times for this position are flexible to accommodate school schedules.
-Interns must be able to work 20 hours/week, have a valid Driver’s License, and their own vehicle.
+Applicants must be college students (including class of 2020).
+Start and end dates are flexible to accommodate school schedules.
+Interns must be able to work 20 hours/week and have a valid Driver’s License with access to their own vehicle.
 Please click on the link for a more detailed Job Description and overview of expectations and responsibilities.
-Compensation is $10.10 per hour, plus mileage reimbursement.
-This position is funded through the generous support of the Washington Scholarship Foundation.
+Compensation is $11.00 per hour, plus mileage reimbursement.